Rate this page:

 Alternatively, you can use Swift Package Manager to add the dependencies to your project.

-2. Go File → Swift Packages → Add Package Dependency
+2. Go to File → Swift Packages → Add Package Dependency.

 5. Declare the package in the Package.swift file’s dependencies section: